Guides

 }

-Each locale object has these fields:
+Each locale object carries four fields:

 Field